kparc/kcc/README.md

 ```

 <a name="typ-cast"></a>
-**Type casts**, both explicit and implicit, are demonstrated by the following
+**Type casting**, both explicit and implicit, is demonstrated by the following
 examples which also give a general feel of how type coersion behaves.
 The `cast`
 operator in k is a dyadic `t$x`, where `t` is a type name and `x` is a cast
 subject.